DannyVanpoucke/DannyVanpoucke/README.md

 ## Hello World 👋
-I'm **Danny Vanpoucke**, a tenure track professor in computational materials science at the Instute for Materials Research (IMO-IMOMEC) at UHasselt, Belgium.
+I'm **Danny Vanpoucke**, a computational materials scientist at the Instute for Materials Research (IMO-IMOMEC) at UHasselt, Belgium.
+With PhDs in Materials Physics (2005) from the University of Twente and Theoretical Chemistry (2009) from Ghent University, I feel delocalized between physics, chemistry and computer science.

+Since Oktober 2022, I'm a tenure track professor at Hasselt University, where I teach courses in computational materials research for the master in materiomics program, going from *ab initio* quantum mechanical modeling to Machine Learning.
+My QuATOMs research team works on materials related topics centered around three pillars: (1) Density Functional Modeling of materials, (2) the use of Artificial Intelligence and Machine Learning for small data sets, and (3) the elucidation of experimental observations through theoretical-experimental collaborations.

 <!--